jdfr/Slic3r/README.standalone.md

 cmake --build .
 ```

-7. In windows, if you need to move the executables, please take with it the C++ runtime DLLs from minw-64's bin directory.
+7. In windows, if you need to move the executables, please take with them the C++ runtime DLLs from minw-64's bin directory.
+I do not know if there are license issues about distributing these, though.

 8. Enjoy!